How HP Uses 6sense to Find Customers in Active Buying Cycles

 Perhaps what’s most difficult to quantify, but is vitally important in launching a new technology and process, is finding a vendor who can go on the journey with you.
 For HP, “6sense has been more than just a vendor…they’re a partner as well,” said Bolden.
 “They bring creative ideas, they’re always looking for new ways to solution things for us, they have passionate people and their team is very agile.”

-To learn more about 6sense and our suite of predictive intelligence solutions, such as 2sense, reach out to find a time to connect!
+To learn more about 6sense and our suite of predictive intelligence solutions, reach out to find a time to connect!